vanillabp/blueprint-workflowmodule-springboot-standalone/README.md

 # Blueprint "Standalone"

-A **blueprint** of a standalone Spring Boot application demonstrating how to use [VanillaBP SPI](https://github.com/vanillabp/spi-for-java) for BPMN-based workflows.
+A **blueprint** of a standalone Spring Boot application demonstrating how to use the [VanillaBP SPI](https://github.com/vanillabp/spi-for-java) for BPMN-based workflows.
 This example covers a very minimal set of scenarios for developing business process applications and serves as a starting point for more complex use cases.